scoyoc/rainDanceR/README.md

 Data collected in the field using Onset loggers are exported to comma delimited files (*.csv) using the HOBOware application from Onset.
 This package imports the *.csv files into R and summarize the data.

-Version: 0.0.1
+Version: 0.1.0

 Depends: R (>= 4.0)

-Imports: dplyr, lubridate, stringr, tibble, tidyr
+Imports: dplyr, glue, lubridate, RODBC, stringr, tibble, tidyr, utils

-Suggests: stringi, readr, janitor
+Suggests: readr, janitor

 Author: Matthew Van Scoyoc